 - Cumin seeds – 1 teaspoon

-Wash and soak the dals in three cups of water for an hour.
+Wash and soak the dal in three cups of water for an hour.
 Drain.
-In a pressure cooker, put the drained dal, 2 fresh cups of water, turmeric.
-Close the lid and cook for 2-3 whistles.
-Two whistles if you want the dal flakes to show, 3 whistles if you like it blended.
-Allow it to cool and release pressure naturally.
+Boil the dal till well-cooked.
+[If using an Indian-style pressure cooker, put the drained dal along with 2 1/2 cups of water and a pinch of turmeric powder.
+Close the lid and cook for 3-4 whistles: three whistles if you want the dal flakes to show, four whistles if you like it blended.
+Allow the cooker to cool and release pressure naturally.]

 Chop the tomatoes.
 Wash and chop the spinach.